- Brush Cutters vs. String Trimmers: What’s The Difference?

 Gas units are far noisier than electric, but you aren’t tethered to a power source, which is a perk.
 They also tend to be hefty, often coming with some form of harness to help you hold on to their drastically-increased weight.

-Gas units come with either 4-stroke or 2-stroke engines.
-The main difference between them is in how the engines function.
+Gas powered brush cutters come with either 4-stroke or 2-stroke gas engines.
+The main difference in the type of engine is in how they function.

 - 4-stroke engines are heavier, give more power output, and run cooler.
 The design tends to be a bit unbalanced, is more complicated to maintain, and also tends to cost more.

 - 2-stroke engines are easier to maintain, tend to operate with much more balance, and have smaller engines, making them well-suited for handheld garden tools.